San José State University

 Browning announced that he had ordered 1200 national guardsmen to police the polling places in Shelby County on election day.
 Crump had his cousin, the Federal District Court Judge, to issue an injunction against Browning's order.

 On election day Shelby County gave a more than fifty thousand vote plurality to Prentice Cooper for governor.
 Gordon Browning was defeated.

 Crump's power continued after World War II but it began to wane when returning veterans were unwilling to accept the dictatorial methods of machine bosses like Crump.

 Crump fought a losing battle against organized labor in Memphis.
 Crump lost prestige in the Senate race of 1948.
-He referred to Estes Kefauver as being like a pet racoon and Kefauver capitalized upon this by saying that while he might be a pet racoon he was not Boss Crump's pet racoon.
+He referred to Estes Kefauver as being like a pet raccoon and Kefauver capitalized upon this by saying that while he might be a pet raccoon he was not Boss Crump's pet raccoon.
 Someone gave Kefauver a coonskin cap which he wore to the delight of crowds.
 Kefauver won the Senate race handily, with Crump's candidate coming in as a poor third.

 Crump tried a comeback in 1952.
 Gordon Browning was running for governor again.
 Crump was supporting Frank Clement.
 Crump however was no longer writing paid political advertisements.
 Nevertheless the Clement organization publicized some Crump comments about Browning: